GUIDELINES AND FORMAT FOR BUSINESS LAW REVIEW ARTICLES:

 b.
 Following the title, skip one line, and center the word "by" and the author's name followed by an asterisk (*).

 c.
 Space down 3 lines and begin your text.

 d.
 Add a solid line (18 spaces in length), beginning from the left margin, toward the bottom of the first page, leaving enough room under the line to type on the next line an asterisk, the author's position or title and affiliation.
 This information should appear as the last line on the page.

 Third Level: (flush with left margin, italics, followed by a colon [:].

 Fourth Level: (flush with left margin, italics, followed by a colon [:], with text immediately following).

-6. Footnotes should conform to the The Bluebook: A Uniform System of Citation, 20th Edition.
+6. Footnotes should conform to The Bluebook: A Uniform System of Citation, Twenty-First Edition.